SaneBow/alsa-aec/README.md

 ### Design Rationale

-* **High quality audio play**: While I assume that AEC processor can only handle 16kHz mono audio,  I want my speakers be able to play $x$ kHz stereo audio as usual.
+* **High quality audio play**: While I assume that AEC processor can only handle 16kHz mono audio,  I want my speakers be able to play 48kHz stereo audio as usual.
 That's why we have separats `plug` for hw and loopback playback devices.
 Note that the `rate`  above the playback hw is to avoid xruns, see below for details.

 * **Support various capture devices**: Capture hardware may only support some sample rates, and may multiple channels.
 At first I try to wrap it with a `plug` for auto-convertion, but strange things happen (xruns, errors).
 With trial and error, I finally found that selecting only one channel and set explicit sample rate conversion with the `rate` plugin worked.
 That's why in the bottom right I put a `rate` instead of a `plug`.
 If anyone know the reason behind this please tell me.